mibahia/small-area-births/README.md

 Run `R/msoa_fertility_rates.R` to download the raw data and apply the Iterative Proportional Fitting algorithm across all geographies and years.
 After that you may run `R/ward_fertility_rates.R` to get births by wards (2022 boundaries).

-### Important note

-The `R/gla-only` directory contains scripts that rely on internal data.
-These are reserved exclusively for GLA use.

 ## Exploring the results

 To interactively explore outputs (ASFR and TFR by MSOA and ward), run `app/app.R`